Old Business Model

 Accordingly, funeral homes had to be small operations serving a limited area in close proximity to their brick and mortar structure.
 The market area they served was normally the distance around their facility that could be reached by horse within an hour or so.
 That business model made sense at that time and the funeral industry developed around that business model.

 Then along came the invention of the automobile which could travel in an hour the same distance it would take a horse drawn wagon a day to travel.

 How did modern transportation affect the funeral industry business model?
 It didn’t!
 Nothing changed.
 Most of the funeral homes were already established and in place.
 The funeral business simply continued on with its original business model and structure.

 Eventually, telephone technology allowed people to communicate over vast distances and became widely in use during the mid-twentieth century.
 Still nothing changed in the funeral industry.
 Even the development of wireless mobile phones, so common today, had no impact.

 As amazing as the internet is, not even computers and the internet changed the business model of the funeral industry.

 With all of the inventions and advancements over the past century, none have yet brought change to the old funeral home business model.
 What other segment of our economy can say that modern transportation and technology has not affected it?

-The old funeral home business model makes funerals incredibly expensive for families.
-With today’s advancements in transportation and technology, what other business could exist by operating in only a five or six mile radius around its costly brick and mortar facility, while offering a product nobody really wants to buy and hoping they are able to get two or three customers a week.
+The old funeral home business model serving only a tiny geographic area makes funerals incredibly expensive for families.
+With today’s advancements in transportation and technology, what other business could exist by operating in only a five or six mile radius around their expensive to operate brick and mortar facility and hoping to serve only a few families a week?
 Think about it for a moment and you’ll probably agree that this old and tired business model is dead.
 It makes no sense for the consumer.

 Transportation and Technology